 What Is Power Yoga?

-A Vinyasa practice, Power Yoga is a fitness-based workout.
+A Vinyasa practice, Power Yoga is a fitness-based workout that promotes wellness of both body and mind.
 It finds its roots in the Ashtanga branch of yoga and shares common qualities and benefits.
-Much like Ashtanga Yoga, when you practice Power Yoga, your body builds internal heat and increases your stamina.
+Much like Ashtanga Yoga, when you practice Power Yoga, your body builds internal heat and increases your stamina and endurance, and promotes better breathing.
 With regular practice, you become strong, flexible, and stress-free.